A Framework for Inherently Interpretable Optimization Models: Computational Experiments

 \subsection{Discussion}

 Our computational experiments have been designed to answer three questions.
-The first is concerned with a comparison of the greedy heuristic and the mixed-integer programming formulation to find explanatory rules in form of a decision tree.
+The first is concerned with a comparison of the greedy heuristic and the mixed-integer programming formulation to find \DRs in form of a decision tree.
 Recent research on decision trees for classification models (see \cite{bertsimas2017optimal}) reports promising results when constructing optimal decision trees.
 In our setting, computation times quickly increase to become prohibitive for larger problems.
 The greedy heuristic scales well (linearly in the number of scenarios) and is a viable choice also for larger optimization problems.
 At the same time, the quality of solutions found by the heuristic is close to that of exact solutions, which makes the heuristic the preferred solution method for the remaining experiments.

-The second question considers the loss that occurs when we use an explanatory rule instead of an arbitrary rule to make decisions.
+The second question considers the loss that occurs when we use an \DR instead of an arbitrary rule to make decisions.
 Our experiments show that on training data, there is little difference between both approaches.
 This is different on test data, where an insufficient training size leads to interpretable solutions that do not perform well.
-With more training data available, we can again observe that explanatory rules show a performance that is very close to more general rules.
-Hence, these results seem to encourage the use of explanatory rules.
+With more training data available, we can again observe that \DRs show a performance that is very close to more general rules.
+Hence, these results seem to encourage the use of \IDRs.

 Finally, we consider the performance of our approach on real-world data.
 While the previous experiments constructed scenarios is a way that there exists inherent structure that can be exploited, this is not necessarily the case for the considered data set.
 Indeed, improvements over nominal solutions towards the lower bound are significantly smaller, but still useful with up to around 20\%.
 It seems that particularly high-density edges give reliable predictions which of the candidate solutions to use.